spotsenseio/spotsenseSDK-android/README.md

 #  SpotSense SDK

 ## AndroidX
-PhotoEditor ```v.1.0.0``` is a migration to androidX and dropping the support of older support library.
+SpotSenceSdk ```v.1.0.1``` is a migration to androidX and dropping the support of older support library.
 There are no API changes.
 If you find any issue migrating to v.1.0.0 , please follow this [Guide](https://developer.android.com/jetpack/androidx/migrate).
-If you still facing the issue than you can always rollback to v.0.4.0.
-Any fix in PR are Welcome :)

 ## Getting Started